MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/2-Exercise-1.md

 ---
 lab:
-    title: 'Implement a message extension that retrieves data from Microsoft Graph'
+  title: Implement a message extension that retrieves data from Microsoft Graph
-    module: 'Exercise 1'
+  module: Exercise 1
+  description: Suppose you have been asked to help the IT Support team build a message
+    extension that allows team members to retrieve contact information for users and insert the contact details into messages in Teams using cards.
+In this exercise, you will implement a message extension that retrieves user data from Microsoft Graph.
+The solution has already been scaffolded using Teams Toolkit, but you will need to make changes to implement functionality.
+  duration: 25 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Microsoft Graph
 ---

 # Exercise 1: Implement a message extension that retrieves data from Microsoft Graph